Regional Land Transport Strategy

 Who's responsible for the RLTS?

 The Regional Transport Committee is responsible for preparing the RLTS.
-The Committee is a regional governance body with representation from the Bay of Plenty Regional Council, the region's district and city councils, the New Zealand Transport Agency, cultural interests, and people drawn from the wider community to reflect the objectives of economic development, safety and personal security, public health, access and mobility, and environmental sustainability.
+The Committee is a regional governance body with representation from the Bay of Plenty Regional Council, the region's district and city councils and the New Zealand Transport Agency.

 A number of studies were completed to provide a strong research base on which to develop the RLTS.
 Key findings from the studies were incorporated into the Strategy.
 The reports also serve as stand alone supporting papers.

 The annual RLTS report card tracks a range of transport indicators to allow trends to be measured over time, for example, traffic flows, public transport usage, and the amount of freight carried by road and rail.
 The Transport Monitoring page contains the most recent RLTS Annual Report Card and its associated datasets.

 View the Transport Monitoring data here.

 If you have trouble downloading any of the publications on this page, please contact us on the details below so a paper copy can be sent you.